minhtran384/data-processing/README.md

 ## What you will find here

+1. Web scrapping
-1. Regular expression
+2. Regular expression
-2. Pandas
+3. Pandas
+4. Data auditing
+5. Data cleansing
+6. Missing value
+7. Outliers
+8. Scaling and transformation